Timothy-Arnold/COVID-Image-Segmentation/README.md

 Data from Kaggle: https://www.kaggle.com/datasets/maedemaftouni/covid19-ct-scan-lesion-segmentation-dataset/data

-The MIT license is for the the code in this repository, not this data.
+The MIT license is for the code in this repository, not this data.

 Papers read and used: